+Down the road, Colima’s artistic legacy lives on in the small village of Suchitlan, where revered artist Gorgonio Candelario Castro welcomes visitors into his workshop as he produces and paints traditional masks, known throughout Mexico.
+Check out both of these artistic treasures—and La Yerbabuena “2.0”—on Corazon de Colima’s Art and the Active Volcano tour.
 Although small, the city of Colima offers an urban contrast to the countryside.
 In 2014, it was ranked number one on Mexico’s Quality of Life Index and has been in the top 10 multiple times in recent years.
 The University of Colima draws a diverse population to the otherwise isolated capital and works to preserve much of Colima’s cultural history.
 The university runs the Museo Universitario de Artes Populares, which is dedicated to the country’s folk arts and regional handcrafts.
 It’s also a nice complement to the thorough exploration of Colima’s history and culture at the Museo Regional de Historia and the Museo de las Culturas de Occidente.
 But for locals, life in Colima revolves around the abundant parks and squares throughout the city.
 The main square, Jardin Libertad, is the center of nightlife, street vendors, and cafés; Piedra Lisa Park is named for a large stone that, according to legends, was thrown there by the Colima Volcano thousands of years ago.

 The sparsely developed southern coast of Colima is only 35 miles from the city of Colima.
 Surf haven Boca de Pascuales is known internationally for its booming barrels; beginners can take lessons at less aggressive breaks with Surfing Pascuales.
 An hour north, whale-watching and fishing tours run out of Manzanillo, known as the “sailfish capital of the world” and also home to myriad beaches, including Playa de Oro.